Robert B. C. Noorduyn: Noorduyn Norseman

-Noorduyn's bush plane design revolved around a few basic criteria: it should be an aircraft with which a Canadian operator utilizing existing talents, equipment, and facilities could make money; it should be a high-wing monoplane to facilitate loading and unloading of passengers and cargo at seaplane docks and airports; and it should be an all-around superior aircraft to those currently in use in Canada.
+Noorduyn's bush plane design revolved around a few basic criteria: it should be an aircraft with which a Canadian operator utilizing existing talents, equipment, and facilities could make money; it should be a high-wing monoplane to facilitate loading and unloading of passengers and cargo at seaplane docks and airports; and it should be an all-around superior aircraft to those in contemporary use in Canada.
 The final design layout looked much like one of the Fokker models with all-welded steel tubing fuselage structure and wood stringers were applied to it for attachment of a fabric skin.
 The wing was all-wood construction and fabric-covered except for the flaps and ailerons, which were made of welded steel tubing.
 The resulting utility bush plane, known as the Norseman, flew for the first time in 1936.
 Since then it has been used as both a military and civil cargo aircraft.